On the Sublinear Regret of Continuous K-Max Bandits

-where $\gamma_t$ is the confidence radius.
+\Cref{lemma:mle-concentration} shows that with probability at least $1-\delta$, we have $\theta^* \in C_t(\hat\theta_t; \delta)$.
 Then in Line 4, we apply a double oracle to look for the action $S$ whose expected loss under a parameter $\theta$ in the confidence set ($1/\langle \psi(S), \theta \rangle$) is minimized.
 Finally, we select this greedy action in Line 5 and use the observation to update the next time step's MLE and confidence set.